OPCFoundation/UA-CloudCommander/README.md

 # UACommander
-An OPC UA industrial gateway Docker container for executing commands and writes on on-prem OPC UA servers.
+An OPC UA industrial gateway Docker container for executing commands and writes on on-prem OPC UA servers from the cloud via either an MQTT broker or from Azure IoT Hub.

 ## Configuration
 The following environment variables are supported: